Islandora/documentation/docs/tutorials/how-to-create-collection.md

 ![Click on add content, under tools](../assets/collections_add_content.png)

-Then click on 'Repository Item' to give your collection the default metadata profile for Islandora 8.
+Then click on 'Repository Item' to give your collection the default metadata profile for Islandora.

 ![Click on Repository Item](../assets/collections_repository_item.jpg)